top of page

 Fairfax for All!

-On January 23rd, Fairfax City Council voted to amend zoning code in Fairfax City to ensure equitable access to health and human services for people with disabilities, substance use disorder, mental illness, and other vulnerable conditions.
+On January 23rd, 2024 Fairfax City Council voted to amend the zoning code in Fairfax City to ensure equitable access to health and human services for people with disabilities, substance use disorder, mental illness, and other vulnerable conditions.
 For more information, follow the link below:

 Grant Received!